 We are a team with diverse experience and expertise spanning engineering, software development, data science, architecture, and business.
 Our goal is to accelerate the adoption of clean energy.

-“At Station A, our mission is to create scalable energy solutions to address the challenge of climate change.
+“At Station A, our mission is to accelerate the deployment of clean energy.
 We are uniquely positioned to combine new and existing technologies in ways that will improve how clean energy is valued and deployed.”

 Product Manager, Geospatial Analytics